matthewg42/EspApConfigurator/README.md

 - Experimental settings for Char, UInt8, Long, String, Float
 - Re-arrange project as usable library (wrap whole thing in a ParentMode to it can be easily used in other projects)
 - Rescan button (just reloads page)

-### TODO

 - Configure settings with web interface
     - validate on save
     - save to EEPROM
     - validate on load and set default otherwise
-- Add default validations for each setting type
+- Add default validation (for string)

+### TODO

+- Re-work the way settings are added to be more convenient
 - No networks found indication
 - Customised theming
 - Static IP config